swan-io/css/README.md

 ### css.make

-Create a new sheet object.
+Create a new sheet object and inject the associated styles.

 ```tsx
 const sheet = css.make({